Matthew Foster

 Photo by Luke Pilbeam

-Matt Foster studied fine art at Kent University 2004-2006.
-He went on to work for Joseph Clarke at the Millennium Gallery in St Ives.
-At the Millennium, he worked alongside a collection of exciting contemporary artists, many of whom are local to the area.
+Matthew studied Fine Art at Kent University 2004-06.
+He went on to work at the Millennium Gallery in St Ives.

-In October 2015, Matt joined the Leach Pottery as the second Seasalt Bursary Apprentice, giving him the opportunity to learn and work alongside a talented and diverse production team where he is now the studios production manager, allowing him to continue to develop his personal work in a diverse and exciting environment.
+In October 2015, Matthew joined the Leach Pottery as the second Seasalt Bursary Apprentice: an opportunity to learn and work alongside the talented production team in making Standard Ware.
+During his time in the Studio he has been able to develop his personal work in a diverse and exciting environment.

-His main interest is in form, surface and gesture of making, always focused on the pot’s suitability to its function and aiming for his interpretation of the Mingei Philosophy .
-He is influenced by potters such as Shoji Hamada, Bill Marshall, Warren Mackenzie, John Reeve and the potters in the studio, and is currently looking at peasant stonewares of the Korean Yi dynasty, Gongxian pottery, Tang dynasty Chinese pottery and porcelain pots from the Chinese Sung period.
+His main interest is in form, surface and gesture of making, always focused on the pot’s suitability to its function and aiming for his interpretation of the Mingei Philosophy.
+He is influenced by potters such as Shoji Hamada, Bill Marshall, Warren Mackenzie, John Reeve and his fellow Studio potters.
+He has been influenced by peasant stonewares of the Korean Yi dynasty, Gongxian pottery, Tang dynasty Chinese pottery and porcelain pots from the Chinese Sung period.

 “I want to engage with as many people as possible by trying to communicate what I feel, in terms of personal expression in pottery and personality.
 What I’m trying to do is make work that honestly fulfills the purpose for which it was made and becomes deeply embedded in the life of the people who take it home.
 I also want the work to look fun and have a personality of its own, hopefully bettering the chance that the user will develop a relationship with it."